-In order to view the User Profile page in Iterable, your role must include the User Profiles & Data > View permission.
+In order to view the User Profile page in Iterable, your role must include the View User Profiles and Data permission.

 Accessing a user's profile

-To view a user's profile in Iterable, go to the Audience tab in the top navigation.
-Click Contact Lookup, and enter the user's email address.
+To view a user's profile in Iterable, go to Audience > Contact Lookup, and enter either the user's email address or their user ID (the search box will reflect the necessary field).
 Then, click Search Users.

-If you'd like to explore the user profile page but don't have a working email address, you can find one using Iterable's Segmentation tool to narrow down your options based on selected contact properties.
+If you'd like to explore the user profile page but don't have an email address

 Exploring the User Profile page

 The heading of the User Profile page displays the user's email address and their current Brand Affinity™ label.

 On the right, the at-a-glance Recent events section shows the three most recent events, which are pulled from the History page.
 The History section further down on this page has more details.

 Check out the left-hand navigation menu to explore the different types of information captured on a user profile.
 We'll talk more about each of these menu items in the sections below.

 The User Fields section is open by default when you access a user's profile.
 This area displays the various user profile fields saved in Iterable for the current user, whether saved automatically by Iterable or added by you when importing or updating users.